-- (a) These rules govern vocational assistance under the workers' compensation law on or after the effective date of these rules except as OAR 436-120 otherwise provides. - (b) The director's decisions under OAR 436-120-0008 regarding eligibility will be based on the rules in effect on the date the insurer issued the notice.
-The director's decisions regarding the nature and extent of assistance will be based on the rules in effect at the time the assistance was provided.
-If the director orders future assistance, such assistance must be provided in accordance with the rules in effect at the time assistance is provided. - (c) Under these rules a claim for aggravation or reopening a claim to process a newly accepted condition is considered a new claim for purposes of vocational assistance eligibility and vocational assistance, except as otherwise provided in these rules.

-(3) Director's discretion.

-- (a) The director may waive procedural rules as justice requires, unless otherwise obligated by statute. - (b) If the worker has returned to work with the employer at injury, the director reserves the right to verify whether the employment is suitable. - (4) Submitting documents or information, calculating time.

-- (a) Documents or information required under these rules to be submitted to the division may be submitted in any of the following ways: - (A) Mailed to the division's mailing address with sufficient postage and placed in the custody of the U.S. Postal Service; - (B) Physical delivery to the division's Salem office; - (C) Faxed, if the document transmitted indicates it has been delivered by fax, is sent to the correct fax number, and indicates the date it was sent; or - (D) Any other method authorized by the director. - (b) Timeliness of any document required by these rules to be submitted to the division is determined as follows: - (A) If a document is mailed, it will be considered submitted on the date it is postmarked. - (B) If a document is faxed, it must be received by 11:59 p.m.
-Pacific Time to be considered submitted on that date. - (C) If a document is delivered, it must be delivered during regular business hours and marked as received to be considered submitted on that date. - (c) Time periods allowed under these rules are calculated in calendar days.
+- (c) The director's decisions regarding the nature and extent of assistance will be based on the rules in effect at the time the assistance was provided.¶ - (\underline{d}) If the director orders future assistance, such assistance must be provided in accordance with the rules in effect at the time assistance is provided.¶ - (ee) Under these rules in OAR 436-120, a claim for aggravation or reopening a claim to process a newly accepted condition is considered a new claim for purposes of vocational assistance eligibility and vocational assistance, except as otherwise provided in these rules. \P - (3) Director's discretion. ¶ - (a) The director may waive procedural rules as justice requires, unless otherwise obligated by statute.¶ - (b) If the worker has returned to work with the employer at injury, the director reserves the right to verify whether the employment is suitable.¶ - (4) Submitting documents or information, calculating time.¶ - (a) Documents or information required under these rules to be submitted to the division may be submitted in any of the following ways:¶ - (A) Mailed to the division's mailing address with sufficient postage and placed in the custody of the U.S. Postal Service:¶ - (B) Physical delivery to the division's Salem office;¶ - (C) Faxed, if the document transmitted indicates it has been delivered by fax, is sent to the correct fax number, and indicates the date it was sent; or¶ - (D) Any other method authorized by the director.¶ - (b) Timeliness of any document required by these rules to be submitted to the division is determined as follows:¶ - (A) If a document is mailed, it will be considered submitted on the date it is postmarked.¶ - (B) If a document is faxed, it must be received by 11:59 p.m.
+Pacific Time to be considered submitted on that date.¶ - (C) If a document is delivered, it must be delivered during regular business hours and marked as received to be considered submitted on that date.¶ - (c) Time periods allowed under these rules are calculated in calendar days.
 The first day is not included.
 The last day is included unless it is a Saturday, Sunday, or legal holiday.
 In that case, the period runs until the end of the next day that is not a Saturday, Sunday, or legal holiday.
-Legal holidays are those listed in ORS 187.010 and 187.020.

-(5) Availability of forms.
+Legal holidays are those listed in ORS 187.010 and 187.020.¶ - (5) Availability of forms.¶